FGFR and Biomarker Testing

-Genetic alterations in FGFR are believed to influence urothelial carcinoma cell growth and proliferation1-3
+Genetic FGFR alterations/mutations are believed to influence urothelial carcinoma cell growth and proliferation1-3

 The interaction of altered F G F R on intracellular signaling pathways in a Urothelial Cancer Cell

-Test for FGFR alterations to identify patients who may be eligible for BALVERSA®
+Test for FGFR alterations/mutations to identify patients who may be eligible for BALVERSA®

 Learn more about an FDA-approved companion diagnostic test at QIAGEN.com